 Japan’s cities are busy places, especially Tokyo and Osaka.
 In Fukuoka, Nagoya, and Sapporo, less so.
 And as you get to the smaller cities there is much less bustle.
 However, people always seem to be going somewhere and doing something in Japan.
 There are no front porches, few people just lying on the park grass, even on the beach everyone seems to be doing something.

-In Japan, many people work long hours, have long commutes, and in general the culture (especially in Tokyo) is all about constant, scheduled activity.
+In Japan, many people work long hours, have long commutes, and in general, the culture (especially in Tokyo) is all about constant, scheduled activity.
 The notion of “free time” is not time to do nothing – it’s time to do all the other duties apart from work.
-So what does this mean for dating and relationships when a Japanese women is so busy?
+You’ll find this very different from countries like the Philippines, somewhat similar perhaps to Hong Kong or Taiwan.
+So what does this mean for dating and relationships when a Japanese woman is so busy?

 As a Western man in Japan, you need to understand that the Japanese woman in your life has many other obligations and time pressures – and dating relationships are often not her first priority.
 Japanese women are “busy” because of reasons such as their jobs, their obligations to friends, their obligations to family, classes and activities, never-ending salons and various ways to maintain their upkeep, and even… shopping.
 But if you are part of her life, you become part of her busy schedule; so there’s a valuable lesson in your love interest’s busy-ness – if she struggles to make time for you, she may not be that into you.